frankthvandeven/VenturaSQL/README.md

 The VenturaSQL system is highly recommended for rapidly building **rich browser-based apps** with **Blazor WebAssembly**.

 As a programmer, I want to focus on the business process, and not programming technicalities.
-I developed VenturaSQL to help me with that focus.
+I developed VenturaSQL to help me with that focus, data access simplified to the core.

 - Easy to set up.
 - Really, really fast.